 Occupational dangers aren’t always obvious to employees who are working in hazardous locations and conditions.
-While protective equipment such as a hardhats, earmuffs, gloves, and other can help prevent minor injuries.
-For complex hazards any amount of equipment can be inadequate vs preventative solutions.
-In this article we look into why a lone worker system can benefit the safety of your employees.
+While protective equipment such as hardhats, earmuffs, gloves, and others can help prevent minor injuries.
+For complex hazards, any amount of equipment can be inadequate vs preventative solutions.
+In this article, we look into why a lone worker system can benefit the safety of your employees.

 1. Work Place Hazards Are Invisible

 Not every hazard can been seen before moving into an area for work.
 The most common case of the most invisible work place hazard is poor air quality.
 Workers in high areas can be exposed to rising heat and fumes can leave them with long term effects and ultimately unconscious away from help.